 Our family loves the holidays!
 We eagerly await Christmas every year, counting down the days until this special celebration.
 Once the excitement settles down, we find ourselves experiencing the dreaded post-holiday blues.

-It is easy to understand why we feel such a let down.
+It is easy to understand why we feel such a letdown.
 Each year, it seems like stores put out their Christmas displays earlier and earlier.
 (Will there even be a Christmas In July anymore?
 The stores will have it all up already!)

-Busy Boys Brigade tries as hard as we can to contain our Christmas excitement.
-We find it so difficult when we are out and about, staring in amazement at all the holiday splendor.
+It’s difficult when we are out and about, staring in amazement at all the holiday splendor.
 It almost feels like Christmas when we actually start to decorate the day after Thanksgiving.

 We ride that crazy holiday roller coaster right up to the big day.
 Excitement builds.
 Activity increases.
 Christmas chatter exceeds most speed limits.

 Christmas morning arrives and-BOOM!-welcome to cray-cray town!
 Our holiday morning starts off a slew of celebrations and continues with family visits for a few days.

 When our last guest leaves a few days later, the boys and I are practically in a holiday coma.
 Too many sweets, treats, and late nights lead to cranky attitudes (for the boys too!).

 This momma is going to be proactive this year and have a post-holiday blues battle plan!
 Will you join me in helping our families climb out of our post-holiday funks?